JacobShumateJSU/Blackjack/README.md

-.innerHTML | Used to change HTML element's values to display player's current balance and to indicate winnings/losses .style.visibility | Used to hide specific text and buttons when not needed .createElement() | creates image element that is appended to either deck using appendChild() function
+.innerHTML | Used to change HTML element's values to display player's current balance and to indicate winnings/losses .style.visibility | Used to hide specific text and buttons when not needed .createElement() | creates image element that is appended to either deck using appendChild() function .src | Used to change image source located in table containing either deck(Changes cards) .value | Used to obtain user input value from HTML textbox form rows[0].cells.length; | Used to determine how many cards in either deck in addition to identifying the HTML table that corresponds to both decks